📆Thursday Nov 21st | 🕑2PM ET / 11AM PTDownload Now

 Introducing

-We help you protect customers from the long tail of cyber attacks leveraging browsers.
+We help protect web apps and APIs from the long tail of cyber attacks leveraging browsers.

-Malware can manipulate what your customers see and do in their web browsers.
-By converting your web app's browser content into pixels instead of plain text and hiding elements, we eliminate the browser attack surface for man-in-the-browser (MitB) attacks, malicious browser extensions, and info stealers.
+Bad actors can manipulate what customers see and do in their web browsers.
+By converting your web app's content into pixels instead of plain text and concealing elements, we eliminate the browser attack surface, protecting against bots, man-in-the-browser (MitB) attacks, and malicious extensions.

 Bad actors are increasingly inserting malware to intercept and alter data exchanged between your customers’ browsers and your web app.
-This includes MitB attacks, info stealers, and malicious browser extensions, all aiming to steal sensitive information, passwords, and session tokens as your customers access your web app.
+This includes bots, MitB attacks, and malicious browser extensions, all aiming to steal sensitive information, passwords, and session tokens as your customers access your web app.

 Agent Tesla